abbott567/blog/src/posts/web-chat-accessibility-considerations/content.md

 To pass this criterion, the chat feature would always need to fit on the screen regardless of it's size down to a device width of 320px wide, without requiring the user to scroll horizontally.
 Scrolling vertically is fine.

-### 1.4.11 Non-text Content
+### 1.4.11 Non-text Contrast

-[1.4.11 Non-text Content]({wcagify}) is to make sure that images, icons and anything else which is not text, has a text alternative.
+[1.4.11 Non-text Contrast]({wcagify}) is to make sure that images, icons and anything else which is not text, has a text alternative.

 For example, if you use an image such as a speech bubble to access the chat feature, it will need to have alternative text so it can be identified by screen readers.